nlkitai/nlux/pipeline/npm/openai/README.md

 ## Vanilla JS 🟨 vs React JS ⚛️

-This package `@nlux/openai` is meant for use with the vanilla JS version of NLUX.
+This package `@nlux/openai` is meant for use with the vanilla JS version of nlux.
 If you're looking for the React JS version, please check the [`@nlux/openai-react`](https://www.npmjs.com/package/@nlux/openai-react) package.

-## About NLUX
+## About nlux

-NLUX _(for Natural Language User Experience)_ is an open-source Javascript library that makes it simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
+nlux _(for Natural Language User Experience)_ is an open-source Javascript library that makes it simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
 With just a few lines of code, you can add conversational AI capabilities and interact with your favourite LLM.